TejalPatted/Machine-Learning-Algo/README.md

 6. Logistic regression - Mathematical implementation, implemenation of the model using scikit learn
 7. Dimensionality reduction techniques - OCA, Fastmap
 8. Artificial Neural Network - This model is built without using the Deep learning libraries like keras, Tensorflow or Theona.
 The model is capable of recognizing image classification
+9. KNN - This program implements knn for iris data using eucledian distance